Capevace/meta-crawler/README.md

   // List of required phrases that have to be in the discovered urls
   required: [],

-  // Wether to automatically write a file at the end of the crawl
+  // Whether to automatically write a file at the end of the crawl
   writeFile: false
 }
 ```